Slothologist/KnowledgeBase/README.md

 * where fridge grasp_loc_1
   * Will return the viewpoint with label 'grasp_loc_1' of the location 'fridge'
 * where michael
-  * Will return the 'lastKnownPosition' of the person 'michael'
+  * Will return the 'position' of the person 'michael'
 * where cup
   * Will return the viewpoint with label 'main' of the object 'cup'